 If you are a (slightly) older student, note that applicants of 20 and 21 are reasonably common, and you may like to read our page for mature students for more information about this.

-This is a question that was asked in our last International Webinar for students from Cyprus and we thought it was a good one!
+This is a question that was asked in our last International Webinar with students from Cyprus and we thought it was a good one!
 Being at Christ's works very well as we're so close to the market square (just up a pedestrian way from the main gate of College).
-There's Just Greek Gyros (gyro pictured) on the market square and Gardies just off the square, both of which are popular with students.
+There's Just Greek Gyros (gyros pictured) on the market square and Gardies just off the square, both of which are popular with students.

 NB.
 In case you're looking, there are also restaurants such as The Olive Grove on the same road as Christ's (St Andrew's Street turns into Regent Street up the road) and Turkish restaurant Effes close to the back gate.

 Do explore the international students section in particular, and make sure you read the relevant subject page.

 We encourage you to attend our annual Christ's International Webinar for students from EU Countries.
 See Christ's International webinars info.
 You may like to also attend other online events - we run lots of webinars, and our open days are online, with an optional visit, so you can still attend them even if you can't get to Cambridge.